 |Weight 20 to 27kgs, Height 61 to 73cm|

 |20 to 27kgs|

 |Fawn, Gold, Brindle, White, Red, Cream, Blue, Gray and Tricolour|

 Best suited for

-According to PetSure data (from 2019) the most popular Spoodle names are:
+According to PetSure data from 2000-2020 the most popular names for Afghan Hound were:

 Most popular female names